On this page:

 - Anyone directly exposed to the patient's saliva (by kissing, sharing utensils or drinks, mouth-to-mouth resuscitation, etc.).

 How are potentially exposed people protected from meningococcal disease?

 The antibiotic Rifampin should be prescribed for all household members and other exposed persons.
 Ceftriaxone or Ciprofloxacin is used when Rifampin cannot be.
 Antibiotic prophylaxis should be instituted as soon as possible after exposure.
 If more than fourteen days have passed since the last contact with the case, medication is likely to be of little benefit.

-Co-workers and K-12 classmates usually don't
+Co-workers and K-12 classmates usually don't require antibiotic prophylaxis.

-- College freshmen living in dormatories;
+- College freshmen living in dormitories;

 - Military recruits;

 - People involved in meningococcal disease outbreaks caused by serogroups A, C, Y, W-135A;

 - People who have certain immune system disorders called "terminal complement component deficiencies;"

 - People who have no spleen or who have spleens affected by sickle cell disease;